joshbegley/nyt-latest/README.md

 `Colorado will open up the season at home against Georgia Tech August 29th.`\
 https://nytimes.com/athletic/6484203/2025/07/09/deion-sanders-salary-cap-college-football/

-**Putin Is Undeterred by Trumpâs Public Anger**\
+**Putin Is Undeterred by Trump’s Public Anger**\
 `Also, measles cases hit a 25-year high.
-Hereâs the latest at the end of Wednesday.`\
+Here’s the latest at the end of Wednesday.`\
 https://nytimes.com/2025/07/09/briefing/putin-trump-ukraine-war-comey-fbi.html

 **Tensions Escalate in San Francisco Over Immigration Enforcement**\